TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 We are able
 to retain 96.7% of the performance of BERT, which is almost the same as the 96.8% of DistilBERT.
-Noteably, we outperform DistilBERT on the RTE @rte task by more than 7 percentage points, and even record the best score of all methods compared on WNLI @wnli.
+Noteably, we outperform DistilBERT on the RTE @rte task by more than 7 percentage points, and even record the best score of all methods we compare to on WNLI @wnli.
 The latter is most likely due to the fact that WNLI is a very small dataset, with 635 training and only 71 dev samples.
 Both DistilBERT and F-DistilBERT have considerable less parameters than BERT, which makes them less prone to overfitting on small datasets,